fbgallet/roam-extension-live-ai-assistant/README.md

 ---

+### v.28: Fixes for custom models duplication and ability to remove OpenRouter models

 ### 🆕 New in v.27 (February 2026)

 - New button to instantly Chat with native query results (similar to Chat with linked references).
 - Models menu & customization entirely revamped
 - A lot of new models available (and now it's easier to add new ones): GPT-5.2, Claude Opus 4.6 & Sonnet 4.6, Gemini 3 Flash, GPT Image 1.5, Grok Imagine.
-DeekSeek models are back.
+DeepSeek models are back.
 - New button and dropdown to handle thinking effort of reasoning models.
 - New tools for Chat agent (in chat panel):
   - Edition: create Page or blocks, update or detele blocks (with human validation)